{'facebook

 1. Thukpa: Ladakh's Special Noodle Soup

 Thukpa is like a warm hug for your stomach.
 It's a soup with tasty noodles, veggies, and your choice of meat.
+Barley or wheat flour is used to make the noodles.
+The spicy broth warms the body in addition to that it satisfying the taste buds.
 It's perfect when you want something cozy.

 2. Momos: Little Dumplings from Tibet

 Momos are like small pockets of happiness.
 They're filled with delicious things like veggies, mutton, or chicken.
+This dish is served with dipping sauce.
 You can have them steamed or fried.
 People love to munch on them on the streets.

 3. Skyu: Ladakh's Special Pasta

-Sku is like Ladakh's own version of pasta.
-It's made with wheat flour and has a unique taste.
+Sku is Ladakh's own version of pasta.
+This food in Ladakh is made with wheat flour and has a unique taste.
 People cook it with veggies and meat, and it's super filling.
+It is best for keeping you warm in this cold weather.

 4. Chhurpi: Ladakh's Cheese Treat

 Chhurpi is a kind of cheese that people in Ladakh adore.
-It's chewy and yummy.
+It is considered healthy and nutritious and is chewy and yummy.
 You can eat it as a snack or add it to your dishes for extra flavor.

 Butter tea is a must-try in Ladakh.
 It's tea with a twist – they add butter and salt!
 It might sound unusual, but it's comforting on cold days.